Hot Mikado: Subsequent productions

-- 1995 Washington DC and other US productions
+1995 Washington DC and early US productions

-After a revival at Chicago's Marriott Lincolnshire Theatre in 1994, the musical was revived in 1995 Washington, DC, again at Ford's Theatre.
-The production received Helen Hayes Awards for (1) Outstanding Director—Resident Musical—David H. Bell; and (2) Outstanding Lead Actor—Resident Musical—Ross Lehman (Ko-Ko).
-Productions were also nominated for the following awards: (1) 2005 Los Angeles Drama Critics Award: Best Production; (2) 2004 Los Angeles Ovation Award: Best Musical; and (3) 1995 Helen Hayes Award: Outstanding Resident Musical.
-Bell has directed several other professional productions since 1986, including in his home city of Chicago.
+The original producers staged productions at the Marriott Theatre in Lincolnshire, Illinois in 1993 and again in 2003.
+A 1995 production played in Washington, DC, again at Ford's Theatre.
+The production received Helen Hayes Awards for Outstanding Director—Resident Musical—David H. Bell; and Outstanding Lead Actor—Resident Musical—Ross Lehman (Ko-Ko).
+Other productions led to nominations for the 1995 Helen Hayes Award: Outstanding Resident Musical, 2004 Los Angeles Ovation Award: Best Musical and 2005 Los Angeles Drama Critics Award: Best Production.
+Bell has directed several other professional productions after 1986, including in his home city of Chicago.